 It is important to note that once a ductile link deforms plastically, it will require replacement.
 Therefore, spare ductile links will be needed.
 Since the ductile link will yield at forces less than the design uplift, they will need replacement more frequently than the design storm wind MRI.
-The expected replacement interval can be estimated based on the design storm wind MRI and uplift force, the corner dead load, the specified load factors, and the ratio of force that initially yields the link and the force at which the safety link engages.
+The expected replacement interval can be estimated based on the design storm wind MRI and uplift force, the corner dead load, the specified load factors, and the ratio of the force that initially yields the link to the force at which the safety link engages.

 For most dockside cranes, the waterside links will need to be replaced more often than those on the landside.
 We estimate the ductile link replacement intervals to typically be 10-20 years for the waterside and 20-100 years for the landside.
-Refer to equation [6] below.
 If the weakest component in the tie-down system is designed to resist more than half the uplift force, these intervals will be longer.
-The basis for the link replacement MRI is provided below.